SELLING OUT ONLINE

 Do it today, I double-dog-dare you!…

-GIVE ME 15 MINUTES AND I'LL GET YOU SO Up Close AND Personal WITH who you are THAT YOU'LL WONDER IF I HAVE mind-reading POWERS!
+GIVE ME 5-MINS.
+AND I'LL GET YOU SO Up Close + Personal WITH WHO YOU ARE THAT YOU'LL WONDER IF I HAVE MIND-READING POWERS!

 (Maybe I do, maybe I don't!)